 i.
 Persons arrested in other counties on local warrants must be appointed counsel within three (3) working days of receipt of the request in counties under 250,000.

 ii.
 Persons arrested on out-of-county warrants must be appointed counsel if the person has not been transferred or released to the custody of the county issuing the warrant before the eleventh (11th) day after the date of the arrest.

 D. Appointment Authority

 i.
-If no case has been filed in the trial court, the appointing authority for misdemeanors is: Judge of the County Court at Law or County Court at Law No. 2.
+If no case has been filed in the trial court, the appointing authority for misdemeanors is the Judge of the County Court at Law or County Court at Law No. 2.

 ii.
 If no case has been filed in the trial court, the appointing authority for felonies is the Judge of the 253rd or 75th Judicial District Court.

 iii.
 If the case has been filed in the trial court, the appointing authority is the presiding Judge of that Court.

 E. Defendants Appearing Without Counsel - If a defendant appears without counsel in any adversary judicial proceeding that may result in punishment by confinement: